NotLimey/nl-ui/README.md

 # NL-UI / Notlimey UI

-Is a library for ui and functional components
+Is a library for ui and functional components for react and or typescript

 # Getting started